Explicit formulas concerning eigenvectors of weakly non-unitary matrices: The expectation of diagonal overlaps

 \begin{proposition} Conditionally on $\{ \la_1 = z_1 \}$, for any function $g$, the following identity holds:

 where

-\end{proposition} The proof of this fact is an illustration of the tridiagonal determinant structure (also known as \textit{continuant}), that is the key to the main result.
-We reproduce the argument below.
+\end{proposition} This key fact could be justified in different ways; we give the following proof as an illustration of the tridiagonal determinant structure (also known as \textit{continuant}), that is also the key to the main result.

 \begin{proof} The determinant comes from Andr\'eief identity applied to the conditioned measure; it remains to compute the normalization constant by setting $g=1$.
 We find

 where the determinants $D_N$ are Hermitian, tridiagonal and nested, with